Looking for the best welding helmet for your needs?

 Auto-darkening helmets are equipped with various helmet features one such thing is arc sensors, which allow them to react to changes in light.
 Typically, helmets for professionals have four sensors that deal with shade level, light conditions, and power source.

 With four or more sensors, it is possible to work in more challenging environments outside of the workshop, like pipework in darkened areas.
 Some more basic helmets have two sensors, though there’s a risk that the visor will fail to react to flashes in time, and there’s a higher chance of injury.

-- What are the lens shade options on the welding helmet?
+What are the lens shade level options on the welding helmet?

-The number of lens shade options offered by the helmet is also an important factor.
+The number of lens shade settings options offered by the helmet is also an important factor.

 - It is standard to offer up to shades 9-13, with 13 being the darkest.
 Arc welding requires a helmet offering darker shades.